SURDS: Self-Supervised Attention-guided Reconstruction and Dual Triplet Loss for Writer Independent Offline Signature Verification: Results and Analysis

 The results are shown in \autoref{tab:cross_dset}.
+The ROC curves presented in \autoref{fig:roc} depict the performance of the different setups of our proposed model.
 We observe that in Setup-1 (i.e. fine-tuning based transfer learning setup), the results obtained are almost at par with state-of-the-art works as well as with the proposed method in an intra-dataset setup (tabulated in \autoref{tab:comp_sota}).
-For Setup-2, the performance detoriation obtained is expected, since all datasets have some intrinsically unique features which can be learnt only from intra-dataset training.
-Further, it must also be noted that in Setup-2 we have not used the entire training dataset and instead used only a fraction of it to maintain consistency with our original experiments.
-Nevertheless, the cross-dataset transfer learning results for Setup-2 are empirically better than those obtained by Dey et al. \cite{dey2017signet}, where the authors reported accuracies of 64.57\% (train: Bengali, test: Hindi) and 60.65\% (train: Hindi, test: Bengali) on cross-dataset evaluation, which highlights the effectiveness of our proposed signature representation learning process that can be ably transferred across datasets.
+For Setup-2(a), the performance detoriation is expected, since all datasets have some intrinsically unique features which can be learnt only from intra-dataset training.
+Further, it must also be noted that in Setup-2(a), we have not used the entire training dataset and instead used only a fraction of it to maintain consistency with our original experiments.
+The results show improvement when the entire training dataset is used in Setup-2(b).
+Nevertheless, the cross-dataset transfer learning results for Setup-2(a,b) are empirically better than Dey et al. \cite{dey2017signet}, which reported accuracies of 64.57\% (train: Bengali, test: Hindi) and 60.65\% (train: Hindi, test: Bengali) on cross-dataset evaluation, which highlights the effectiveness of our proposed model to ably learn transferable representations across datasets.